eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- 6) Experience in Design/building computer vision end to end solutions for edge devices.
 	- 7) Preferable working experience in Convolutional Neural Networks.
 	- 8) Experience in the Yocto build system, camera integration and V4l2 is a plus.
++ skill set for Computer Vision Algorithm Engineer:
+	- Conduct research on computer vision algorithms and develop related products, including but not limited to facial recognition, facial attribute recognition, target detection, target classification, target attribute recognition, graph segmentation, image captioning, object tracking, video segmentation, video captioning, text detection, person re-identification, image generation, and image audit.
+	- Conduct research on deep learning algorithms, especially on applications of computer vision technology, including model acceleration, model encryption, and model quantification.
+	- Proficiency in at least one of the following programming languages: C, C++, and Python; ability to implement self-designed algorithms
+	- Solid mathematical background and proficient in geometry, statistics, and machine learning, and understanding the applications of these in image recognition
+	- Knowledge of at least one of the mainstream deep learning tools, including Caffe, TensorFlow, Keras, and MXNet
+	- Understanding of computer architecture and ability to optimize and customize algorithm libraries via algorithms and machine code instructions (preferred)
+	- Knowledge of the transportation, finance, industrial control, and environment protection industries (preferred)
 + skill set:
 	- BLAH.
 + skill set: